Council collects contributions from developers to help fund public infrastructure that is required as a direct or indirect result of development.

 Planning Agreements, also known as Voluntary Planning Agreements or VPAs, can be used as an alternative way of providing contributions to Council.
 These agreements are considered on a case-by-case basis and are usually associated with a Planning Proposal or Development Application.

-Planning Agreements are currently being used by the NSW State Government to collect Special Infrastructure Contributions from residential subdivision development at West Dapto.
+Planning Agreements have also been used by the NSW State Government to collect Special Infrastructure Contributions from residential subdivision development at West Dapto.

 Accredited Certifiers (also known as Private Certifiers) have the same obligations as Council when issuing certificates.